rpsreal/LoRa_Ra-02_Arduino/README.md

  - Supply Voltage default 3.3V

 Arduino boad or compatible
- - This boad is 3,3V and not 5V so to use Arduino Uno or Arduino Pro Mini 5V you have to use a Bi-Directional Logic Level Converter.
+ - This boad is 3,3V level and not 5V so to use Arduino Uno or Arduino Pro Mini 5V you have to use a Bi-Directional Logic Level Converter.

  Wiring example with Arduino Pro Mini 3,3V 8MHz